bloodydoves/BattleTech-Advanced/VIPAdvanced/ReadMe.txt

 VIP/RogueTech Tanks Ported for BloodyDoves' Battletech Advanced mod.
 Used and adapted with permission and help by Cargo Vroom.

+0.2.9 - 8/4/2019

+Temporary (?) addition of some lances from old VIP that solve some problems i forgot existed.
+	They're put in folder OldVIPlances for easy sorting later.
+	They should improve scaling on low skull vehicle lances.

 0.2.8 - 7/30/2019

 Set Pegasus to use Colo's model,